 Clinical education is supervised by the Board of Certification certified athletic trainers and approved allied health professional preceptors in affiliated clinical settings which include athletic health care facilities at MSU (with 24 intercollegiate sports), local secondary schools, sports medicine clinics, other health care settings, and professional athletic organizations.
 Student athletic trainers learn to function as an integral member of the athletic health care team in cooperation with medical personnel, athletic administrators, coaches and parents in the development and coordination of efficient and responsive health care delivery systems.
 In cooperation with physicians and other allied health care personnel, the athletic trainer functions in secondary schools, colleges and universities, professional sports programs, sports medicine clinics, and other health care settings.

 Clinical education experiences are carefully selected to develop the skills and knowledge that stimulate the critical thinking and inquiry that results in the completion of the specified learning outcomes.

-MSU clinical instructors are committed to excellence and guide students in the development of the personal attitudes, clinical skills, and professional attributes necessary for compassionate and competent clinical practice.
+MSU preceptors are committed to excellence and guide students in the development of the personal attitudes, clinical skills, and professional attributes necessary for compassionate and competent clinical practice.